Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 \subsubsection{Positivity.}

-The rough idea here is to use a twisted version of the ampleness lemma (\cite[3.9 Ampleness Lemma]{Kollar_Projectivity_of_complete_moduli}, with little modifications in \cite[Thm 5.1]{Kovacs_Patakfalvi_Projectivity_of_the_moduli_space_of_stable_log_varieties_and_subadditvity_of_log_Kodaira_dimension}).
+The rough idea here is to use a twisted version of the ampleness lemma, c.f., \cite[3.9 Ampleness Lemma]{Kollar_Projectivity_of_complete_moduli} and the slight modification in \cite[Thm 5.1]{Kovacs_Patakfalvi_Projectivity_of_the_moduli_space_of_stable_log_varieties_and_subadditvity_of_log_Kodaira_dimension}.
 We need a twisted version of the ampleness lemma as the techniques developed until this point in the article do not work directly over higher dimensional bases.
-The main idea here is that to get bigness of $\lambda_f$ it is enough to show positivity of $\lambda_f$ over a very general element $C$ of each moving family of curves of $T$, in a bounded way.
+The main idea here is that to get bigness of $\lambda_f$ it is enough to show positivity of $\lambda_f$ over a very general element $C$ of each moving family of curves of $T$ in a bounded way.
 Below we explain how we do this.

-The main benefit of proving the nefness threshold result above is the following: one can prove, again using standard semi-positivity arguments (\autoref{prop:semi_positivity_engine_downstairs}), that $\sQ:=f_* \sO_X(-r K_{X/T} + \alpha f^* \lambda_f)$ is nef, for some constants $r$ and $\alpha$.
+The main benefit of proving the result on the nefness threshold, \autoref{thm:nef_threshold}, is the following: one can prove, again using standard semi-positivity arguments, see \autoref{prop:semi_positivity_engine_downstairs}, that $\sQ:=f_* \sO_X(-r K_{X/T} + \alpha f^* \lambda_f)$ is nef, for some constants $r$ and $\alpha$.
 Furthermore, these constants $r$ and $\alpha$ can be chosen to be uniform, as $f$ runs through all families obtained by base-changing on a very general element $C$ of a moving family of curves on $T$.
 Then, the ampleness lemma (\autoref{thm:ampleness}) gives an ample line bundle $B$ on $T$ such that for all curves $C$ as above, $C \cdot B \leq C \cdot \det \sQ$.
-Then one can use another trick from (semi-)positivity theory, which we also learned from Viehweg's works.
-That is, for $q := \rk \sQ$, there is an embedding
+Then one can use another trick from (semi-)positivity theory, already contained in Viehweg's work, which shows that for $q := \rk \sQ$ there is an embedding